SorenKarst/longread_umi/README.md

 1. We recommend to make a seperate installation of porechop to use with the longread-UMI-pipeline.
 2. Go to path/to/porechop/porechop/adapters.py
 3. Backup current adapters.py.
-4. Replace current adapters.py with adapters.py from path/to/longread-UMI-pipeline/scripts.
+4. Replace current adapters.py with path/to/longread-UMI-pipeline/scripts/adapters.py.

-## Running longread-UMI-pipeline
+### Test scripts
+1. Open a terminal anywhere and run: `longread-UMI-pipeline -h` or `/path/to/longread-UMI-pipeline -h`

-### Running longread-UMI-pipeline on test data
+2. Test longread-UMI-pipeline on test data
-1. Go to /path/to/longread-UMI-pipeline/test_data
+   Go to /path/to/longread-UMI-pipeline/test_data
-2. Open a terminal in the directory and run `longread-UMI-pipeline -d test_reads.fq -s 10 -c 30 -t 1`
+   Open a terminal in the directory and run `longread-UMI-pipeline -d test_reads.fq -s 10 -c 30 -t 1`
-   Or run `./test_longread_umi_pipeline.sh`.

 ### Run pipeline on Zymo mock data
 1. Create a working directory, open a terminal, download the Zymo mock fastq data and decompress:
    ENA: `wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR333/003/ERR3336963/ERR3336963.fastq.gz; gunzip -c ERR3336963.fastq.gz > reads.fq`
-   Figshare:
-   `wget https://ndownloader.figshare.com/files/15240455; gunzip -c 15240455 > reads.fq`
-   `wget https://ndownloader.figshare.com/files/15240461; gunzip -c 15240461 >> reads.fq`
 2. Open a terminal in the directory and run `longread-UMI-pipeline -d reads.fq -s 1000000 -c 30 -t <Number-of-threads>`
-3. Open a terminal in the directory and run `longread_UMI_mockanalysis <Number-of-threads>`
+3. Open a terminal in the directory and run `longread-UMI-mockanalysis <Number-of-threads>`